 GeneCards Summary for HIST1H2BK Gene

-HIST1H2BK (Histone Cluster 1, H2bk) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2BH.
+HIST1H2BK (Histone Cluster 1 H2B Family Member K) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is HIST1H2BG.

 UniProtKB/Swiss-Prot for HIST1H2BK Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.

 Has broad antibacterial activity.
 May contribute to the formation of the functional antimicrobial barrier of the colonic epithelium, and to the bactericidal activity of amniotic fluid.